-- 2.1 The MMO's response to Stage 2 Consultation dated 16 February 2017 requested that EPL enters into discussions regarding the content of the draft DCO and deemed marine licence ('DML') to ensure that, where possible, issues are resolved prior to submission.
-EPL subsequently entered into discussion with the MMO and agreed the content of the DML.
+- 2.1 The MMO's response to Stage 2 Consultation dated 16 February 2017 requested that EPL entered into discussions regarding the content of the draft DCO and deemed marine licence ('DML') to ensure that, where possible, issues were resolved prior to submission.
+EPL subsequently entered into discussion with the MMO to agree the content of the DML.
 Details are provided below. - 2.2 An initial discussion took place between EPL and the MMO on 22 March 2017 to primarily discuss the contents of the DML. - 2.3 EPL prepared a draft DML and submitted it to the MMO for consideration on 4 May 2017.
 The draft DML was for works in connection with Work No. 4 and Work No. 6 of the draft DCO (Application Document Ref.
 2.1).
 An indicative plan was also submitted to the MMO showing the co-ordinates of the relevant work areas within the River Aire. - 2.4 The MMO provided a response on 7 June 2017.
-Following further discussions between the parties, it has been agreed that: - Work No.6 is not required to be included in the scope of the DML as the works (being the installation of a gas pipeline via a bored tunnel) are exempt under the Marine Licensing (Exempted Activities Order) 2011; and - Additional conditions (conditions 10 to 17 of the DML) are required to ensure the protection of the marine environment. - 2.5 EPL has agreed to update the draft DCO submitted with its application to include the form of DML set out at Appendix 1 and to submit this to the Planning Inspectorate. - 2.6 As at this date, EPL and the MMO are continuing to discuss the boundary limit of the Deemed Marine Licence as specified in Part 3, Paragraph 3(4)(b) of the draft DML.
-The parties agree that this is the only outstanding issue to be resolved in respect of the DML.
+Following further discussions between the parties, it has been agreed that: - Work No.6 is not required to be included in the scope of the DML as the works (being the installation of a gas pipeline via a bored tunnel) are exempt under the Marine Licensing (Exempted Activities Order) 2011; and - Additional conditions (conditions 10 to 17 of the DML) are required to ensure the protection of the marine environment. - 2.5 In a letter dated 1 November 2017, the MMO requested that further amendments were made to the DML.
+It has been agreed that the DML will be further amended as follows:- - Update the MMO address details included at Part 1; - Include an additional condition in line with Pollution Prevention Reporting guidance, in Part 3; and - Re-structure the conditions listed in Part 3 in to pre and post construction activities, to align with the MMO's best practice drafting for DMLs. - 2.6 At the Issue Specific Hearing on the draft DCO on 23 November 2017 ('ISH'), the Examining Authority asked EPL and the MMO to consider whether "River" should be defined in the DML.
+This has been agreed between the parties, and a definition is included in Part 1 of the DML.